-Cats’ claws are naturally sharp for catching and killing prey and to enable them to better maintain balance.
-Your feline friend can undertake some nail maintenance themselves scratching trees and fences outdoors, or letting rip on the sisal scratching post indoors.
+Cats’ claws are naturally sharp for catching and killing prey and to enable them to maintain balance better.
+Your feline friend can undertake some nail maintenance themselves, scratching trees and fences outdoors or letting rip on the sisal scratching post indoors.

-Whether your feline friend is being hounded by an uncomfortable piece of dead claw or they need some help cutting overgrown claws down to size, you need a decent pair of clippers.
-The best cat claw clippers are sharp enough that they cut easily and quickly, without being so large as to cause anxiety in your cat.
+Whether your feline friend is being hounded by an uncomfortable piece of dead claw or needs some help cutting overgrown claws down to size, you need a decent pair of clippers.
+The best cat claw clippers are sharp enough that they cut easily and quickly without being so large as to cause anxiety in your cat.
 They should also be comfortable for you to use and easy to wield.

-1. JW Pet Gripsoft Cat Nail Clipper – Best Overall
+1. Hepper Cat Nail Clipper Set – Best Overall

-2. Frisco Nail Clippers For Cats And Small Dogs – Best Value
+2. Frisco Nail Clippers for Cats and Small Dogs – Budget Buy

-Even cheaper than the JW Pet Gripsoft set in first place is the Frisco Nail Clipper For Cats And Small Dogs.
+A budget-friendly option is the Frisco Nail Clipper for Cats and Small Dogs.
 These clippers are a similar design with one large thumb hole and a smaller finger hole, as well as a comfortable rubberized grip, for the user.
 There’s also a tang, as seen on hairdresser scissors, which is designed to offer greater control while cutting.

 The blades are made from stainless steel and they also have a semi-circular nail guide that ensures you are cutting the claw using the right bit of the blade and to ensure a straighter and more precise cut.